awslabs/multi-model-server/README.md

 ```

 ## Dependencies:
 Flask, MXNet, numpy, JAVA(7+, required by swagger codegen)

+## Deployments:
+### Docker:
+We have provided two docker image for mxnet cpu and gpu version.
+Nginx and all other dependencies are installed.
+They are tested and can be deployed through [Amazon ECS](https://aws.amazon.com/ecs/) and [Google Kubernetes](https://kubernetes.io/)

 ## Design:
 To be updated

 ## Testing:
 python -m unittest tests/unit_tests/test_serving_frontend
+python -m unittest tests/unit_tests/test_export
+python -m unittest tests/unit_tests/test_service